Wunderbyte-GmbH/moodle-local_catquiz/README.md

 ## Shortcodes ##
 To use the shortcode functionality, use plugin filter_shortcodes: https://moodle.org/plugins/filter_shortcodes

-Shortcodes can be added to a course in a Text and Media area.
+Shortcodes can be added in any text area and label via editor, e.g. in the course.

 1. To display feedbacks of the past quiz attempts use [catquizfeedback].